Property (T) and strong $1$-boundedness for von Neumann algebras: Introduction

 Several previous authors gave estimates on microstates free entropy dimension for Property (T) groups and von Neumann algebras.
 First, Voiculescu \cite{VoiculescuPropT} showed that the standard generators of $SL_3(\mathbb{Z})$ have free entropy dimension 1, by using the sequential commutation property.
 Ge and Shen in \cite{GeShenPropT} generalized this result to all generators of $SL_3(\mathbb{Z})$, thus establishing that free entropy dimension is a von Neumann algebra invariant in this case.
-The next breakthrough by Jung and Shlyakhtenko \cite{JungS} showed that a finitely generated Property (T) von Neumann algebra has free entropy dimension at most $1$.
-Jung \cite{JungL2B}, and Shlyakhtenko \cite{Shl2015} showed that finitely presented sofic groups with vanishing first $\ell^2$ Betti number are strongly $1$-bounded, which includes finitely presented sofic Property (T) groups by the Delorme-Guichardet theorem \cite{DelormeT, GuichardetT} (see also \cite[Section 2.12]{BHV}).
-We make an initial observation in this paper that in fact, strong $1$-boundedness of all sofic Property (T) groups follows by combining Shlyakhtenko's argument with Shalom's theorem that every Property (T) group is the quotient of a finitely presented one \cite{ShalomCohomolgyCharacterize}; see \S \ref{sec:PropTsofic} for details.
+The next breakthrough by Jung and Shlyakhtenko \cite{JungS} showed that a finitely generated Property (T) von Neumann algebra has free entropy dimension at most $1$ with respect to any finite generating set.
+Jung \cite[Theorem 6.9]{JungL2B}, showed that for sofic groups certain relations guarantee strong $1$-boundedness, and applied this to deduce strong $1$-boundedness for torsion-free sofic groups with two generators \cite[Section 7]{JungL2B} which are not isomorphic to the free group on two generators.
+Shlyakhtenko \cite{Shl2015} generalized Jung's result via a non-microstates approach and showed that all finitely presented sofic groups with vanishing first $\ell^2$ Betti number are strongly $1$-bounded.
+This includes finitely presented sofic Property (T) groups by the Delorme-Guichardet theorem \cite{DelormeT, GuichardetT} (see also \cite[Section 2.12]{BHV}).

-Our main result is a complete generalization of all the above mentioned previous results.
+Our main result is a complete generalization of all the above mentioned previous results in the Property (T) setting.
 We show strong $1$-boundedness assuming only that $(M,\tau)$ has a finite \emph{Kazhdan tuple}, that is, some $x = (x_1,\dots,x_d) \in M^d$ such that for some constant $\gamma > 0$, for every Hilbert $M$-$M$-bimodule $H$, we have

 where $P_{\operatorname{central}}: H \to H$ denotes the projection onto the subspace of central vectors.

 \begin{thm} If $(M,\tau)$ is a tracial von Neumann algebra that admits a Kazhdan tuple $x \in M_{\sa}^d$, then $M$ is strongly $1$-bounded.
 In particular, this holds if $M = W^{*}(\pi(G))$ where $G$ is a Property (T) group and $\pi\colon G\to \mathcal{U}(\mathcal{H})$ is a unitary representation given by a character on $G$,\footnote{A \emph{character on $G$} is a conjugation-invariant positive-definite function $\chi: G \to \bC$.
 The unitary representations of $G$ corresponding to characters are exactly those which generate a finite von Neumann algebra.} or if $M$ is a Property (T) tracial von Neumann algebra with finite-dimensional center.
 This also holds if $M=W^{*}(\pi(G))$ where $G$ is a Property (T) group, and $\pi\colon G\to \mathcal{U}(\mathcal{H})$ is a projective representation \footnote{This means $\pi(g)\pi(h)=c(g,h)\pi(gh)$ for all $g,h\in G$ and some $c\colon G\times G\to S^{1}$.}, provided that $W^{*}(\pi(G))$ is a finite von Neumann algebra. \end{thm}